 Perform all other duties as required by the Director.

 Section 3.
-Executive Vice-President The Executive Vice-President shall perform all duties of the President in the event that the President is absent or refuses to act.
+Vice-President The Executive Vice-President shall perform all duties of the President in the event that the President is absent or refuses to act.
 Additionally, the Executive Vice-President shall:

 Assume the Office of the President in the event of a vacancy;